Videomaker – Learn video production and editing, camera reviews › Forums › General › Classifieds › Free music and scores.

-This topic contains 11 replies, has 1 voice, and was last updated by Anonymous 6 years, 11 months ago.
+- This topic has 11 replies, 1 voice, and was last updated 9 years, 11 months ago by Anonymous.

 Hiya, I’ve recently completed training in film score techniques and looking for some experience and to put a portfolio together.
 I’ve a lot of experience with composing and music production and can be very versatile with style.
 I’ve put a little site together here http://neonmonkeystudios.com where you can hear some examples of my stuff.
 Please contact me at email@example.com or through the site if your interested.